Pemex: Incidents

 Pemex was blamed for a series of 1992 gas explosions in Guadalajara.

 On September 19, 2012, an explosion at the Pemex gas plant in Reynosa, Tamaulipas killed 30 and injured 46 people.
 Pemex Director Juan Jose Suarez said that there was "no evidence that it was a deliberate incident, or some kind of attack".

 On January 31, 2013, an explosion occurred at the administrative offices of Pemex in Mexico City.
 At least 37 people were killed and at least 126 were injured.
 The cause has not been confirmed.
 Local media reported that machinery exploded in the basement of an administrative center next door to the 52-story Pemex tower.

 On April 1, 2015, a fire occurred on platform Abkatun A in the southern Gulf of Mexico which killed 4 workers.

 On April 20, 2016, a large explosion and fire at the company's Chlorinate 3 plant in Coatzacoalcos killed at least 28 people.

 On September 24, 2016, a fire broke out on the oil tanker "Burgos", off the coast of Boca del Río, Veracruz, forcing all the crew (31 members) to be evacuated safely.
 The tanker was carrying 80,000 barrels of diesel and 70,000 barrels of gasoline.

 On January 18, 2019, an explosion occurred on a pipeline passing through the village of Tlauhuelilpan, Hidalgo killing at least 137 people.
 Several hundred people were gathering around an illegal pipe drain in order to get fuel.
 Images of the event shows people collecting fuel with buckets and small containers from a waterfall of gasoline.
 Military and police forces were present during the event for several hours before the explosion but were unable to stop the people from stealing fuel.
 The pipeline was not closed on time even after the fuel drain was reported.

 On July 2, 2021, a natural gas pipeline owned by Pemex burst in the Gulf of Mexico.
 The natural gas was then ignited, causing a "fireball" to appear on the water's surface.
 The blaze was extinguished with nitrogen after approximately five hours.
+With two explosions at offshore platforms during the summer of 2021, Pemex's security and maintenance procedures are being questioned.

 On August 24, 2021, an oil rig fire killed five workers.

+On July 7, 2023, an explosion followed by a fire on the Nohoch Alfa oil platform offshore Campeche in the Gulf of Mexico.
+The incident was classified as "serious".
+There were 180 workers on the platform.
+Two people were killed, another was missing, several were injured.
+The platform personnel have been evacuated.